 Mike O’Neil has earned his living in professional motorsports since 1995 and has been involved with Formula SAE even longer.
 As a student, he competed in FSAE for four years at the University of Akron, where he received his BS and MS mechanical engineering.
 He was on a first-year team, team captain for three years, and was an adviser while in graduate school.
 Fellow industry professional Carroll Smith recruited him for design judging, for which he was the Chief Design Judge for all FSAE California events.
 O’Neil was Technical Director for Tilton Engineering Inc. for 14 years and has been Technical Director for Essex Parts Services Inc. since 2010.
 His technical areas of expertise include brake, clutch, and driver control systems.
 He is in charge of all new-product development, designed the brake system dynamometer, and is in charge of all brake system testing at Essex.
 He also designed the brake bedding machine for which he holds a patent.
 During his career, he has worked with NASCAR, Indycar, professional sportscar, off-road, and other teams with their brake and driveline systems.
 As one who builds and races his own machines, he was a 2009 AMA flat track motorcycle amateur champion.
 He is still active on the amateur national level.

-Automakers are facing substantial challenges today as a result of current and pending CO2 and fuel economy regulations.
-Fuel economy needs to be improved by about 50% in the next decade while current safety systems remain in place or are legislated to be even more rigorous.
-This presentation will provide background information on the specific regulatory requirements and the technologies that engineers have available to meet these new standards.
 The presentation will assess the specific contributions of enabling technologies, including aerodynamics, mass reduction and tire/wheel/chassis systems.
-Example cases, based on Lotus public domain projects, will be cited to demonstrate the potential for contributing to improved fuel economy.
-The review will cover the ground up design of a new lightweight vehicle that weighs almost 40% less than the identical size steel baseline vehicle.
+Example cases, based on Lotus public domain projects, will be cited to demonstrate the potential for improving vehicle energy efficiency.
+The review will cover the ground up design of a lightweight vehicle that weighs 30% less than the identical size steel baseline vehicle; the body structure is almost 40% lighter than the baseline steel vehicle.
 Key systems will be reviewed in detail including the body structure, chassis/suspension, interior and closures.
-The structural performance of this vehicle will be presented; animated models undergoing FMVSS crash testing will be shown and compared to NHTSA test results for the baseline vehicle.
-The final presentation segment includes a cost assessment of the Lotus lightweight vehicle.
-This study, backed by data generated by an independent costing firm, shows how an holistic, total vehicle approach to lightweighting can provide substantial financial offsets that can allow an ultra-light vehicle, using much more expensive materials, to be produced at near cost parity with current production automobiles.
+The structural performance of this vehicle will be reviewed.
+Animated models undergoing FMVSS crash testing will be shown and compared to NHTSA test results for the baseline vehicle.

-Restrictions: Request one month's advance notice to fit into work schedule
+Request 3 weeks advance notice to fit into work schedule

 Larry Rinek is the Principal Consultant at Rinek Consulting Services.
 He was formerly a Senior Technology Consultant in the Technical Insights Division of Frost & Sullivan, where he had more than 17 years of service.
 His focus there was evaluation of emerging technologies and their commercial potential in aerospace & defense, automotive & transportation, industrial machinery, as well as advanced engineered materials.
 He is a trained engineer, a published historian (author of more than 25 items, including 6 SAE publications) focusing heavily on U.S. aviation technology history, a former USAF officer, a former student pilot, and veteran of the U.S. aerospace industry.
 Mr. Rinek is an active member of the AIAA and SAE technical societies, as well as the American Aviation Historical Society (AAHS), the Aircraft Engine Historical Society (AEHS), the Society for Aviation History (SAH), and the Wings of History (WOH).
 He earned a BS (with honors) in Industrial Engineering and an MBA in Marketing, both from UCLA.
 He has also been a guest lecturer in aero engineering for 9 colleges and universities across the US and Canada, with most of these visits sponsored by the SAE.
 Mr. Rinek has over 40 years of business and technology consulting experience.
 Many of his consulting projects have been sponsored by leading aerospace and motor vehicle builders/system suppliers around the world.